-Following a storm with straight line winds, homeowners may not realize the full extent of damage to their roof without an inspection by a roofing contractor.
-From light damage to roofing shingles or metal roofing to more extensive damage to a home’s roof decking and rafters, straight line wind damage can catch many homeowners off guard.
-That’s because some damage isn’t immediately visible, eventually leading to more costly and in-depth repairs.
+Following a storm with straight line winds, homeowners may not realize the full extent of damage to their roof.
+Without an inspection by a roofing contractor, it can be hard to spot damage from the ground.
+Some winds may cause only light damage to roofing shingles or metal roofing.
+Others may cause more extensive damage to a home’s roof decking and rafters.
+But straight line wind damage can catch many homeowners off guard.
+Straight line wind systems often go unnoticed because they are less dramatic than their swirling counterparts, tornadoes, and hurricanes.
+But they can do a good deal of damage, and the damage can increase if it’s not dealt with quickly.
 That’s why it’s recommended that homeowners contact a roofing contractor if they suspect straight line wind damage.

-- Winds may last for periods of up to 20 minutes
+- Winds last for periods of 20 minutes or longer.

 - Loss of additional roofing material surrounding the area of original damage

 - Roof leaks and damage to interior ceilings

 - Future damage to chimneys and vent pipes

 - Entry of insects, rodents, or other unwanted pests